kamaldbouk/Blog/README.md

   * Bycrpt.js
   * JWT

-_This application was built using react.js, express.js, node.js, MongoDB as the database._
+_This application was built using react.js, express.js, node.js, and MongoDB as the database._